studiomado/query-bundle/.github/CONTRIBUTING.md

 Changelog
 ---------

- * every time new feature is added, new line on CHANGELOG file must be present;
+ * every time new feature is added, new line on CHANGELOG file must be present in the form

+   > feature - feature description

 Choose the right branch
 -----------------------